Roger Stone denies Russian collusion in combative statement

 The outspoken and often bombastic Trump confidant is of interest to the committee for his communication with Guccifer 2.0, an online persona who took credit for hacking the Democratic National Committee.
 Stone called the exchanges, which he released with his opening statement, “innocuous at best.”

-He also said he has not been contacted by special counsel Robert Mueller, who is leading the federal investigation into Russia.
-Stone said Trump should fire Mueller and predicted the former FBI head will manufacture a case against the president.
+He also said he has not been contacted by Robert Mueller, the special counsel who is leading the federal investigation into Russia.
+Stone said Trump should fire Mueller and predicted the former FBI head would manufacture a case against the president.

 Stone also denied having any direct contact with Wikileaks founder Julian Assange.
-Wikileaks released troves of emails hacked from Hillary Clinton Campaign Chair John Podesta the month before the election.
+Wikileaks released troves of emails hacked from the chairman of Hillary Clinton's campaign, John Podesta, the month before the election.

 “I will not let myself be a punching bag for people with ill intentions or a political agenda,” Stone said.
 “Understand that I will expose the truth in every forum and on every platform available to me.”